Keyoes/Raspberry-pi-pico-2-W-bad-usb-wireless/README.md

 - **5 quick blinks**: Server failed to start
 - **LED on during command execution**: Command being executed

-## 📱 Connecting to the Web Interface

-1. Connect your Raspberry Pi Pico 2 W to a USB power source
-2. The device will connect to your configured WiFi network
-3. Find the IP address of your device:
-   - Check your router's connected devices list
-   - Use an IP scanner on your network
-4. Open a web browser and navigate to the IP address (e.g., `http://192.168.1.100`)
-5. The KEYOES BadUSB Controller interface should load

 # Safely Editing BadUSB Python Code (code.py)